Susan Wittig Albert •

 A Wilder Rose •

-Rose Wilder Lane is already a successful writer when she returns to Rocky Ridge in 1928 to help her aging parents around the farm.
+Rose Wilder Lane is already a successful writer when she returns to Rocky Ridge in 1928 to help her aging parents around their Missouri farm.
 The “help” ranges from financial subsidies to the building of a new house with electricity and running water.
 Her task is made harder by the well-known propensity of tough Midwesterners to refuse assistance.

 Lane’s mother, Laura Ingalls Wilder, attempts an autobiography but finds no publisher for it.
 At Lane’s urging, “Mama Bess” reworks parts of the material for a younger audience.